Guchito/Starwars-React/README.md

 - **React**: Front-end JavaScript library for building interactive UI.
 - **API Consumption**: Data is fetched from the Star Wars API (SWAPI).

+## Live Demo

+Check out the live demo of the application at: [Star Wars](https://warstar.netlify.app/)

 ## Setup and Installation

 1. Clone the repository: